wultra/docucheck/docs/Writing-Wultras-Documentation.md

    - Let's say, you have cloned that repo into `/Users/johndoe/Dev/libs/ssl-pinning-ios`.
    - Create a new branch from current `develop` branch.
 For example `features/documentation-update`.

-1. Run `./update-develop.sh --fast -t /Users/johndoe/Dev/libs/ssl-pinning-ios` every time you change documentation for `ssl-pinning-ios`
+1. Run `./scripts/bundler.sh update-component ssl-pinning-tool develop --fast -t /Users/johndoe/Dev/libs/ssl-pinning-ios` every time you change documentation for `ssl-pinning-ios`component.

 1. Optional but recommended, run `./run-local-server.sh` in another console
    - Test your changes live at `http://127.0.0.1:4000/docs/develop/` ([open link](http://127.0.0.1:4000/docs/develop/))